BirdBrainTechnologies/Protocols/LegacyHummingbirdProtocols.md

 ## <a name="intro"></a>Introduction
 This document covers communication protocols for the original Hummingbird and the Hummingbird Duo.
 If you are looking for protocols for the Hummingbird Bit (powered by micro:bit), please read [MicroBitProtocols](MicroBitProtocols.md).
 The same USB protocol is followed by both the original Hummingbird and the Duo.
 The original Hummingbird had no bluetooth protocol.

+Switching the Duo between BLE and USB requires changing the firmware on the board via the [Hummingbird Firmware Burner].

 ## <a name="ble"></a>Hummingbird Duo BLE Protocol

 ## <a name="usb"></a>Hummingbird USB Protocol